mnaoumov/pkms-design-ideas/Ideas/Links style/Markdown.md

 - Verbose
 - Paths with spaces are unreadable
-- Paths that don't start with `./` or `../` have a potential [bug](https://forum.obsidian.md/t/add-settings-to-control-link-resolution-mode/
+- Paths that don't start with `./` or `../` have a potential [bug](https://forum.obsidian.md/t/add-settings-to-control-link-resolution-mode/) in Obsidian